FDlucifer/python-climb-learning-tutorial/README.md

  - Weather API
  - Push-up counter using Mediapipe
  - Analysing and downloading YouTube videos
+ - Pythons datetime Module and How Dates and Times are Messy

 ## Codewars
 ### Source Code List